helal123/Ragb/Adding-a-Distribution.md

 5. The anatomy of that repository is as follows:
    * The [scripts](https://github.com/CypherpunkArmory/UserLAnd-Assets-Debian/tree/master/scripts) subdirectory contains scripts that help bootstrap the distribution and tar it up, such that it can be used as a `chroot` on a device.
    * The [assets](https://github.com/CypherpunkArmory/UserLAnd-Assets-Debian/tree/master/scripts) subdirectory is where files that need to be copied to the device live.
 This includes the tar files, but also includes other useful assets that you need to modify for your purpose.
+6. When finished, make a pull request with your changes.